Living in Blackpool

 Is Blackpool a good place to live?

-Blackpool records approximately 114 crimes per 1,000 residents annually, which is classified as high and is above the national average of 55 per 1,000.
-Crime data is sourced from Police.uk and covers all reported offences.
-The most common categories in urban areas typically include anti-social behaviour, violence, and shoplifting.
-Check Local provides a full breakdown by crime category with monthly trends.
+Blackpool has a high crime rate of 114 per 1,000 residents, which is above the national average of 62 per 1,000.
+Crime data is from Police.uk and covers all reported offences.

 Where does this data come from?